fullstackedorg/workspace/README.md

 ### <a name="gui"></a>GUI

 > **Note** <br />
-> The GUI is fairly new and is working only with the deploy command.
+> The GUI is fairly new and is only working with the `deploy` command.

 * Run a command using the `--gui` arg to pop up the FullStacked GUI.
 * It helps a lot with setting up a couple of stuff and seeing the progress.